Craig McRae: Hawthorn Football Club assistant coach (2021)

 In 2021, McRae joined the Hawthorn Football Club as an assistant coach in the role of forward line coach under senior coach Alastair Clarkson.

 Collingwood Football Club senior coach (2022–present)

 In September 2021, McRae returned to the Collingwood Football Club, when he was appointed as senior coach ahead of the 2022 AFL season.
-McRae replaced caretaker senior coach Robert Harvey, who replaced Nathan Buckley, after Buckley stepped down in the middle of the 2021 season.
-In just his first season as senior coach, he led Collingwood to success, winning 16 games and finishing the 2022 season in 4th place, after they finished 17th the previous season.
-Out of their wins, 10 were by less than two goals.
+McRae replaced caretaker senior coach Robert Harvey, who replaced Nathan Buckley after Buckley stepped down in the middle of the 2021 season.
+In his first season as senior coach, he led Collingwood to success, winning 16 games and finishing the 2022 season in 4th place after finishing 17th the previous season.
+Out of their wins, 11 were by less than two goals.
 In the finals series, Collingwood reached the preliminary finals, where they lost to Sydney by one point after trailing by 23 points at the beginning of the last quarter.
+The following year, McRae coached Coached Collingwood to its 20th minor premiership with 18 wins.
+On Saturday, 30 September 2023, Collingwood won by 4 points against the Brisbane Lions in the 2023 AFL Grand Final, giving the club its 16th premiership, their first since 2010, their first in September since 1958, and making McRae a premiership coach.